Alternative Veterinary Medicine in Purcellville

-- Pain (osteoarthritis, neck/back pain/ intervertebral disk disease, post-surgery pain, etc.) by stimulating the release of the body’s natural pain-relieving chemicals and by altering pain signaling and processing within the spinal cord and brain.
+- Pain (osteoarthritis, neck or back pain, intervertebral disk disease, post-surgery pain, and more) by stimulating the release of the body’s natural pain-relieving chemicals and by altering pain signaling and processing within the spinal cord and brain.

-- Upper Respiratory Disease/ Sinusitis by improving appetite and decreasing congestion
+- Upper respiratory disease or sinusitis by improving appetite and decreasing congestion.

-Several small needles are inserted into specific points, depending upon the condition being treated.
-They are advanced to just beneath the skin or into underlying muscle and left in place for 10-20 minutes.
+During acupuncture, several small needles are inserted into specific points, depending upon the condition being treated.
+They are advanced to just beneath the skin or into underlying muscle and left in place for 10 to 20 minutes.
 The needles are solid and thin—much smaller than those used to administer vaccinations or obtain blood samples.
 Many pets do not notice the needles being inserted, but they may feel a dull ache when the needles are manipulated.
 Sometimes a small battery-powered unit is attached to the needles to enhance the effect of treatment.
 This does not result in a painful electric shock but rather a tingling feeling.

 This depends upon the condition being treated and the individual patient.
 Just as more than one dose of a medication is required to treat a given ailment, more than one acupuncture treatment is necessary.
 While treatment frequency will depend upon the specific condition being treated, we typically recommend bringing your pet in for acupuncture treatments once a week for the first three to six weeks.
 Treatment frequency will then be adjusted depending on your pet’s response.

-Blue Ridge Veterinary Associates proudly offers laser therapy to help patients find rapid symptom relief from a variety of medical conditions, including: arthritis, neurological conditions, slow healing wounds and chronic pain.
+Blue Ridge Veterinary Associates proudly offers laser therapy in Purcellville to help patients find rapid symptom relief from a variety of medical conditions, including:

 Laser therapy is a non-invasive procedure that does not require your pet to be under anesthesia.
 These treatments are completely safe and effective and work to minimize or eliminate your pet’s pain.